Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Results

 \subsection{Effect of Background}

-Next, we explore the effect of different background rates.
+Next, we explore the effect of different background rate on diversion resolution.
 We treat the background as a rate sampled on each day from a Gaussian distribution with a coefficient of variation of unity.
-We assume a detector with a 20\% detector efficiency and use an observation period of 180 days.
-Neutrino count rates are produced using both the PRL2023 and HM models.
-To determine a background rate we vary a percentage of the average neutrino detection rate over the observation period for a reactor with an MPF of 0, or a total LEU core.
-Reactor neutrino detectors have reported signal-to-background ratios ranging from 0.2 to 1~\cite{Bulaevkaya_Bernstein}.
+We assume a detector with a 20\% efficiency and use an observation period of 180 days.
+We quantify the background rate as percentage of the average neutrino detection rate over the observation period for a reactor with an MPF of 0, or a total LEU core, corresponding to signal-to-background ratios ranging from 0.2 to 1~\cite{Bulaevkaya_Bernstein}.

-\Cref{fig:lineplot_bg} shows the line plot of minimum detectable diversion as a function of MPF for several background rates.
-Naturally, a higher background rate leads to a worse discriminatory power because of the increased statistical uncertainty and a smaller change in the count rate with observation time. \Cref{fig:resolution_vs_bg} depicts minimum detectable diversion for 100 different background rates.
+\Cref{fig:lineplot_bg} shows the line plot of diversion resolution as a function of MPF for several background rates.
+Naturally, a higher background rate leads to a worse discriminatory power because of the increased statistical uncertainty and a smaller change in the count rate with observation time. \Cref{fig:resolution_vs_bg} depicts minimum detectable diversion versus the background rate.